nodeshift/opossum/README.md

   errorThresholdPercentage: 50, // When 50% of requests fail, trip the circuit
   resetTimeout: 30000 // After 30 seconds, try again.
 };
-const breaker = circuitBreaker(asyncFunctionThatCouldFail, options);
+const breaker = new CircuitBreaker(asyncFunctionThatCouldFail, options);

 breaker.fire(params)
   .then(console.log)